Subscribe to our mailing list

 We are still here!
 Let us send you tips for travelling through Myanmar and stories from the road …

 This tour took place live in October 2020.
 You can scroll down to see the itinerary for this virtual tour and view Day 1.
-Contact us us to access the recordings.
+Contact us us to access the recordings for all seven days.